Vancouver-KDD/book-study/07-designing-data-Intensive-applications/08-The-Trouble-with-Distributed-Systems/DaveMin/The-Trouble-with-Distributed-Systems.md

 ### Network Faults in Practice
 - Building a reliable network is still not an easy task.
 - Adding redundant networking gear doesn’t reduce faults as much as you might hope
-- The software needs to be able to handle them, Considering faults can occur.
+- Instead, the software needs to be able to handle them, Considering faults can occur.
   - Handling network faults doesn’t necessarily mean tolerating them
   - Show an error message to users while your network is in problems.
   - However, by having software react to network problems, you should ensure that the system can recover from them.

 ### Detecting Faults
-- In some specific circumstances you might get some feedback to explicitly tell you that something is not working.
+- In some specific circumstances, you might get some feedback to explain something not working.
 - Unfortunately, however, the uncertainty about the network makes it difficult to tell whether a node is working or not.

 ### Timeouts and Unbounded Delays